roman-milk/roman-milk.github.io/lesbian-seduction-a-stockings-tale.md

  The redhead continued licking her teen Mistress, humility never a factor once she got a taste of pussy.

  Heather, clearly in a hurry, grabbed the MILF's head, and began grinding on her face.
 Imagining it was Maureen on her knees licking her, she came, flooding her pet with her pussy juice.
-Report_Story #4